- About Us

 Norma “Tea” was one of 12 children of the late Floyd R. Custis, Sr. and Ethel Matthews Custis.
 In addition to her husband and daughter, she is survived by four sisters and two brothers: Caroline “Connie” Trader (Billy) of Onancock, Virginia, Betty Groton of Laurel, Delaware, Annie Johnston of Accomac, Virginia, Linda Bullis of Delmar, Delaware, Cecil “Scotty” Custis (Louise) of NewCastle, Delaware and Linwood “Tommy” Custis (Liliane) of Smyrna, Delaware.
 She is also survived by her brother-in-law Kenneth “Kenny” Justis (Dianne) of Onancock; nephew-in-law Stanley “Stan” Justis (Linda) of Delmar, Maryland; sister-in-law Eunice “Janie” Custis of Painter, Virginia and Janet S. Custis of Dover, Delaware.

-Norma loved being an aunt and is survived by nine nieces and four nephews, numerous great nieces and nephews and several great-great nieces and nephews the latest of whom was born in February 2018.
+Norma loved being an aunt and is survived by nine nieces and five nephews, numerous great nieces and nephews and several great-great nieces and nephews the latest of whom was born in February 2018.

 In addition to her parents, Norma was predeceased by one sister and four brothers: Margaret C. Campbell formerly of Painter, Virginia, Floyd R. Custis, Jr. formerly of Accomac, Virginia, Roland Custis formerly of Onancock, Virginia, George “Cobie” Custis formerly of Painter, Virginia and Donald M. Custis formerly of Dover, Delaware.
 She was also predeceased by several nephews.